google/data-quality-monitor/docs/install.md

 ### Uninstallation

 DQM is self-contained and can be removed easily.
+You can choose to remove DQM Webapp alone as well.

 1. Open the Google Cloud Project where you have deployed DQM.
 1. Open the [Cloud Shell Terminal](https://shell.cloud.google.com).